Business Practicum Program

 Before a student can enrol in the Business Practicum, it is necessary to apply and be selected for the program.
 Students meeting the relevant selection criteria will be selected for an initial interview and discussion with the Unit Chair before permission to enrol in the unit will be granted.
-Unlike other postgraduate units, students cannot enrol directly into MPI701 until a completed application form (PDF, 616.2 KB) is submitted to the Postgraduate Student Administration office and approved.
+Unlike other postgraduate units, students cannot enrol directly into MPI701 until a completed application form (PDF, 521.8 KB) is submitted to the WIL team firstname.lastname@example.org for approval.

 Think about Business Practicum early.
 Ideally students should have an initial conversation with the Unit Chair one full Trimester before you intend to start.
 This is because the placement process can be complex and lengthy.

-Generally, the Unit Chair will be responsible for finding a client organisation for the successful applicant.
-However, a student may wish to suggest their own client organisation, if an opportunity presents itself.
+Generally, the Unit Chair will be responsible for finding a host organisation for the successful applicant.
+However, a student may wish to suggest their current employer, if an opportunity presents itself.
 In such cases the Unit Chair will assess the organisation and the suitability of the proposed practicum activities.
-Students cannot undertake a Business Practicum in their normal place of work, nor can they receive payment for their work from the client organisation over the course of the unit.

 |Australian Retailers Association||Develop a flexible and professional Recognition of Prior Learning (RPL) process for the Diploma of Retail Management.|